 In interchangeable order, depending on the day:

-I’m a Mommy — Responsible for the well-being and table manners of a ten-year old sophisticate and a six-year old blend of Shirley Temple and Cool Hand Luke.
+I’m a Mommy — Responsible for the well-being and table manners of a fourteen year-old YouTube junkie and a ten year-old blend of Kara Zor-El and a Philadelphia lawyer.

 I’m a Reader — I average . . .
 I have no idea how many books per week.
 I read anything that doesn’t move too fast and if I’m moving too fast, I read it along the way (peripheral vision is key).
 And sometimes I share the stuff I like (type Book Review in the search window in the sidebar, there).

-I’m a Writer — Biographer of notable local dead people (not your local, my local), rehasher of history, keeper of half-written shipwrecks, completer of three drawer novels, and currently editing Full Metal Librarian, querying Pigeons, and WIPping up a couple of new projects.
+I’m a Writer — Biographer of notable local dead people (not your local, my local), rehasher of history, keeper of half-written shipwrecks, completer of three drawer novels, and currently querying Pigeons, and WIPping up a couple of new projects.

-I’m a Spouse — Nineteen years, still on my first husband.
+I’m a Spouse — Twenty-four years, still on my first husband.
 I guess we both lost track of time, or something.

 “I really didn’t realize the librarians were, you know, such a dangerous group. . .
 You think they’re just sitting at the desk, all quiet and everything.
 They’re like plotting the revolution, man.
 I wouldn’t mess with them. ” — Michael Moore (BuzzFlash interview, 13 March 2002)